 These were the biggest dates I have ever seen |

 We wandered through the old bazaar which was a bit disappointing as it is being renovated.
-But then we walked through of the new bazaar.
-I saw banks and banks of dried fruits and nuts - tried a local almond and bought a small bag of dried grapes.
+But then we walked through the new bazaar.
+I saw banks and banks of dried fruits and nuts.
+I tried a local almond and bought a small bag of dried grapes.
 The other absolutely fascinating things to see were the Chinese herbal ‘medicines’.
-From dried unidentifiable animal ‘bits’, dried tendon of antelope with hoof still attached! through sea creatures of various species to flowers, roots and fungi - all dried.
+From dried unidentifiable animal ‘bits’, dried tendon of antelope with hoof still attached! through sea-creatures of various species to flowers, roots and fungi - all dried.
 Some were local but others came from places like Tibet and further afield - I was reluctant to ask!

-That night we shared a delicious noodle dish with some mince lamb pastry parcels at a tiny cafe.
+That night we shared a delicious noodle dish with some minced lamb pastry parcels at a tiny cafe.
 It was yummy!

 |